cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-04-20-Week-15-Sorting-Algorithms-And-Recursion.markdown

 **Warning: You are not allowed to use global variables for this assignment.**

 This homework is extra credit, you will receive credit for the questions you have completed.
 Regardless of your completion of this extra credit homework assignment, sorting and recursion is fair game for the final exam.

+This assignment is due Friday May 2.
+Prior to that, you have deadlines for Project 2.
+Please plan accordingly.

 All function names, return types, and parameters must precisely match those shown.
 You may not use pass by reference or otherwise modify the function prototypes.
 You are welcome to create additional functions that may help streamline your code.